 As you know by now, I’m in love with spinach but not only because it’s a childhood favorite.
 Besides being super tasty, here’s why I love spinach even more:

-- Spinach comes with lots of beneficial nutrients that we need on a daily basis.
+- Spinach comes with lots of beneficial nutrients that we all need on a daily basis.

-- A long list of both vitamins (especially B vitamins) and minerals, phytonutrients (antioxidants, carotenoids, flavonoids), healthy fiber and natural enzymes, these are what makes spinach so healthy.
+- A long list of both vitamins (especially B vitamins) and minerals, phytonutrients (antioxidants, carotenoids, flavonoids), healthy fiber and natural enzymes, these are what makes spinach extremely healthy.

 - Although many people don’t realize it, spinach is also a good source of protein, choline, and omega-3 fatty acids.